-Investments of up to EUR 150 million in a series of senior bonds (incl.
-Senior Preferred and Senior Non-Preferred bonds) to be issued by Luminor Bank AS in Estonia ("the Issuer") under the Euro Medium Term Note Programme ("Programme") over the next three years and admitted for trading on the Irish Stock Exchange.
+Investments of up to EUR 200 million in a series of senior bonds (incl.
+Senior Preferred and Senior Non-Preferred bonds) to be issued by Luminor Bank AS in Estonia ("the Issuer") under the Euro Medium Term Note Programme ("Programme") until November 2022 and admitted for trading on the Irish Stock Exchange.
 EBRD's investment in each issue will be limited to up to 20% of the aggregate principal amount of each issue.

-On 10 October 2018, EBRD invested EUR 60 million in the first issuance of EUR 350 million under the Programme.
+On 10 October 2018, EBRD invested EUR 60 million in the issuance of EUR 350 million senior bonds under the Programme.

-On 11 June 2019, EBRD invested EUR 40 million in the second issuance of EUR 300 million under the Programme.
+On 11 June 2019, EBRD invested EUR 40 million in the issuance of EUR 300 million senior bonds under the Programme.

 The project aims to support the Issuer raise medium-term funding in the capital markets in order to diversify the funding sources, build the funding base to comply with the Minimum Required Own Funds and Eligible Liabilities (MREL), and establish itself as a self-sustainable pan-Baltic financial institution.
 In addition, EBRD investments in November 2020 and afterwards will support EBRD's Green Economic Transition (GET) objectives in the Baltics with the Issuer agreeing to allocate 100% of the EBRD's invested amount into GET-eligible projects.

 The project will support the resilience of the financial sector and markets by (i) increasing the supply of investable listed instruments for local pension funds and other institutional investors (incl.
-Senior Preferred and Senior Non-Preferred bonds), (ii) helping the diversification of the funding sources for the Issuer and decreasing the dependence on the parents, and (iii) supporting an orderly replacement of two Nordic banks, while mitigating the risk to stable and competitive financial intermediation in the Baltic countries.
+Senior Preferred and Senior Non-Preferred bonds), (ii) helping the diversification of the funding sources for the Issuer, and (iii) supporting an orderly replacement of two Nordic banks, while mitigating the risk to stable and competitive financial intermediation in the Baltic countries.
 The Competitive transition quality is underpinned by the Issuer's ability to derive efficiency gains from further operational restructuring and improved funding mix.